codesport/programmable-nfts/README.md

 # Technical Summary: Programmable NFT Minter on Mumbai Testnet (Chainblock DAO)

+This minter for a DAO which conveys membership and ownership interest by issuing programmable NFTs.

-This is a fulltstack NFT Minter with a Node-ExpressJS backend and React frontend.
+This is a fullstack NFT Minter was built using a Node-ExpressJS backend and React frontend.

 **Polygon Mumbai:** The contracts and minter run on the Mumbai testnet